Nonequilibrium Dynamics of Dirac Quantum Criticality in Imaginary Time

-As a dimensionless variable, $R$ in the relaxation process obeys the following dynamic scaling form according to Eq.~(\ref{eq:operator}):
+As a dimensionless variable, $R$ in the ITCD obeys the following dynamic scaling form according to Eq.~(\ref{eq:operator}):

-which indicates that with a fixed $\tau L^{-z}$ the correlation-length ratio $R$ does not depend on the system size when $g=0$, thereby providing a method to pinpoint the critical point.
+which indicates that with a fixed $\tau L^{-z}$, $R$ does not depend on the system size when $g=0$, thereby providing a method to pinpoint the critical point.

 As shown in Fig.~\ref{figure2} (a), we calculate $R$ as a function of $U$ with fixed $\tau L^{-z}=0.3$ for different sizes, and find that the curves almost cross at a point.
-By extrapolating the intersection points $U_c(L)$ between curves for $L+3$ and $L$ to the thermodynamic limit according to $U_c(L)=U_c+a L^{-w}$, one can determine the critical point as $U_c=3.91(3)$.
-Upon fixing $U_c =3.91$ into Eq.~(\ref{eq:Rscale}), we adjust the value of $\nu$ for the rescaled horizontal variable $gL^{1/\nu}$ to make curves of different sizes collapse with each other, yielding the value of $\nu$ as $\nu=1.17(7)$.
-Remarkably, both values of $U_c$ and $\nu$ are consistent with those obtained from equilibrium finite-size scaling within one standard deviation, albeit slight deviations arise possibly due to the scaling corrections \cite{Sorella2016prx,Janssen2023prb}.
-However, significantly less effort is required as the results are obtained in the short-time stage and long enough imaginary-time evolution to achieve the ground state in the usual equilibrium method is not required here.
+Accordingly, we determine the critical point as $U_c=3.91(3)$ (See details in the SM~\cite{SM}).
+Upon fixing $U_c =3.91$ into Eq.~(\ref{eq:Rscale}), we adjust the value of $\nu$ for the rescaled horizontal variable $gL^{1/\nu}$ to make curves of different sizes collapse, yielding the value of $\nu$ as $\nu=1.17(7)$.
+Both values of $U_c$ and $\nu$ are consistent with those obtained from equilibrium method, albeit slight deviations arise possibly due to the scaling corrections~\cite{Sorella2016prx,Janssen2023prb}.
+Remarkably, significantly less effort is required as the results are obtained in the short-time stage and long enough imaginary-time evolution to achieve the ground state in the usual equilibrium method is not required here.
 Moreover, Eq.~(\ref{eq:Rscale}) also provides a self-consistent way to confirm the results.
-As shown in Fig.~\ref{figure2} and the supplementary materials \cite{SM}, for different $\tau L^{-z}$, consistent $U_c$ and $\nu$ are obtained in a similar way, highlighting the validity of Eq.~(\ref{eq:Rscale}).
+As shown in Fig.~\ref{figure2} and the SM~\cite{SM}, for different $\tau L^{-z}$, consistent $U_c$ and $\nu$ are obtained in a similar way, highlighting the validity of Eq.~(\ref{eq:Rscale}).

-To delve deeper into the relaxation dynamics governed by model~(\ref{eq:Hamiltonian}), we study the dynamics of structure factor, namely the square of order parameter $m^2=S(0)$.
-According to Eq.~(\ref{eq:operator}), starting from a completely ordered AFM initial state, the decaying behavior of $m^2$ should satisfy~\cite{Lizb1995prl,Yins2014prb}:
+To delve deeper into the ITCD of model~(\ref{eq:Hamiltonian}), we study scaling behaviors of the square of order parameter $m^2=S(0)$.
+In the following, we focus on the case with $g=0$.
+The off-critical-point effects will be discussed in the SM~\cite{SM}.
+According to Eq.~(\ref{eq:operator}), for the saturated AFM initial state, $m^2$ should satisfy~\cite{Lizb1995prl,Yins2014prb}: